-"You mean nicking it," Krillen cut in.
+"Stealing it," Krillen cut in.

-"- to have some chap come along and claim it for his own, damn it all.
+"- to have some chap come along and claim it for his own, damn it all!
 Pass the port."

 "Ah!"
 Ginyu shouted, grinning.
 "And here we come to my point.
 How might one go about contacting the King of Thieves?
 I was led to believe you were an acquaintance of his.
 You know.
 Fellow who lives in the Deadly Deserts.
 Long hair.
 No ball in his canon, if you get my meaning.
 Thinks a flying cat follows him round.
 Nice port, by the by.
 Good age."